craftercms/docs/source/system-administrators/activities/kubernetes/simple-delivery-kubernetes-deployment.rst

    .. important::
       The example configuration files include the Git HTTPS credentials in plain text, for simplicity.
 If setting up Delivery in production, make sure to properly create the credentials as Secrets.

-After a minute or two, the Deployer should have pulled the site content from Authoring (you can check it by getting the Delivery Deployer log: ``kubectl logs -n craftercms -c deployer delivery-0``).
+After a minute or two, the Deployer should have pulled the project content from Authoring (you can check it by getting the Delivery Deployer log: ``kubectl logs -n craftercms -c deployer delivery-0``).

-You can now access the site in Delivery, by forwarding a local port to port 8080 of the pod, with the ``kubectl port-forward`` command:
+You can now access the project in Delivery, by forwarding a local port to port 8080 of the pod, with the ``kubectl port-forward`` command:

    .. code-block:: bash